sweirich/pi-forall/notes.md

 ### Example: applying the polymorphic identity function

-In PiForall we should be able to apply the polymorphic identity function to itself.
+In pi-forall we should be able to apply the polymorphic identity function to itself.
 When we do this, we need to first provide the type of id, then we can apply id to id.